CosmaVergari/os161-vm/README.md

 The `load_elf` function was used to load the entire file in the memory, but following the policy of the on demand paging there is no need to do that.
 Our solution does not use the function `load_segment` in the loadelf.c file to load the segments in memory but simply reads the executable header and define the regions of the address space using `as_define_region` and prepare it through `as_prepare_load`.
 The function returns the entrypoint that will be used to start the process.

 ### Flow of page loading from TLB fault
-- TLB miss
-- vm_fault in suchvm.c
-    - get_as
-    - find segment of that as
+When there is a TLB miss, this event is managed by `vm_fault` ( in suchvm.c).
+In `vm_fault` each time a new corrspondance virtual to physcal address is saved in the TLB using a round robin algorithm for the victim selection.
+During the whole process if a new page has to be saved in memory, the event is managed by the coremap using `alloc_upage` function.

+In the `vm_fault` function the flow is the following :
+- The current address space structure is retrieved and then the segment associated to the fault address ( `proc_getas` , `as_find_segment`)
-    - try to get the physical address to the current fault virtual address
+- There is the attempt to get physical address of the current fault address ( `seg_get_paddr`):
-    - alloc one page in coremap and save it into the pagetable (if it has already a correspondance in the coremap only write that correspondance in the page table)
-        - alloc_upage
-        - seg_add_pt_entry or in case of swap seg_swap_in
-    - load page from file
+    - If there is no correspondance, a new page is loaded from the file and allocated in memory (`seg_load_page`)
-        - seg_load_page
-    - tlb writing
-        - in case tlb is full, is applied roud_robin for replacin
+    - If that page has been swapped out previously,there is the swap in from the swap file and the page is allocated in the main memory ( `seg_swap_in`)
+- At this point if there was not an entry in the page table, a new one is created ( `seg_add_pt_entry`)

 # Implementation